 Recent discussion on MSNBC regarding Trump’s obstruction of justice Tweet containing: Full Akerman: Trump’s attempt to manipulate the justice system is one big obstruction via @Yahoo Watergate special assistant attorney Nick Akerman explains how Trump’s dealings with the Russia probe and justice department show a clear pattern of behavioR.
 Watergate special assistant attorney Nick… Read More

-Nick Akerman is amazing!
-I find his insight to be amongst the best. — RunNifRun (@RunNifRun) May 9, 2018 Mueller’s supposed questions released by the White House Nick Akerman, a former Watergate prosecutor, also said the most interesting questions may not have been included in the set provided to Trump’s lawyers.
-“The… Read More
+https://twitter.com/RunNifRun/status/994027525629243392 Mueller’s supposed questions released by the White House Nick Akerman, a former Watergate prosecutor, also said the most interesting questions may not have been included in the set provided to Trump’s lawyers.
+“The real questions will be the follow up questions that will rely on detailed facts provided by Mueller’s cooperating… Read More

 ‘Collusion 101’: Ari Melber Says Russia Payments Could Be Smoking Gun That Takes Down Trump https://t.co/wJ71y8bkuv pic.twitter.com/3FgBzrGWvl — Sarah Reese Jones (@PoliticusSarah) May 9, 2018 My appearance last night with Ari Melber talking about the new revelation about Michael Cohen’s bank accounts.
 Michael Avenatti releases new documents alleging Trump lawyer Michael Cohen was… Read More